 Foreclosures cannot be posted until after four attempts have been made.

 - There may be no service attempts on a Sunday.

 - Service at a business must be completed in person and cannot be posted.

-- If the documents are sub-served or posted, you must mail an additional copy of the documents to the defendant within 10 days of the service.
+If the documents are sub-served or posted, you must mail an additional copy of the documents to the subject within 10 days of the service.
 You will need to write the date of mailing on the proof of service.

-- We have 20 days to file a proof after the date of service or date of mailing.
+ABC Legal has only 20 days to file a proof with the court after the date of service or date of mailing.
 If proofs are not filed within this window, the service will be rejected by the court - costing us time, money, and potentially customers.

 Due to these tight time-frames, it is encouraged that process servers file their own proofs in their local courts.
 This leads to faster pay for you and happier customers for us all.

 If you are serving a Consumer Credit Transaction document, then an accompanying mailer will be generated along with the proof.
 Deliver this mailer in a sealed envelope, along with the proof, when filing with the court.
 The court will then mail it to the subject.
 Reach out to ABC Legal to receive pre-paid envelopes to send the mailers in.